How to Travel to Russia Without a Visa

 I booked my cruise on St. Peter Line.
 Booking early is crucial if you wish to stay in Russia for the total of 72 hours.
 I booked a last minute trip and was only given the option of a day trip to St. Petersburg.

 St. Peter Line is NOT a luxury cruise.
 The amenities are basic at best and the cruise hasn’t had a face lift since maybe the 80s.
 You do not have a direct cabin attendant and the rooms are extremely cramped.
 If you can look pass it, than I recommend checking this cruise out.

 The cost for the round trip from Helsinki to St. Petersburg was about €62 for the basic room.
 The room includes 2 small bed, a tiny shower and washroom.
 Towels are provided and there is an all in one soap dispenser.

 It is MANDATORY to book a tour while visiting St. Petersburg.
 St. Peter Line automatically adds an additional €25 for their City Bus Tour which is similar to a Hop On, Hop Off Bus Tour.
-The van takes you to 4 main stops and the van runs every 15 minutes.
-The schedule is as follows:
+The van takes you to 4 main stops and the van runs every 30 minutes.

 Booking a Tour: